ARESxCyber/pwnkernel/helper_scripts/README.md

 ## Kernel Image

 Usually can just run `extract_vmlinux_wrapper.sh` to get the `vmlinux` ELF.
-Then you can do `gdb vmlinux` and do `target remote :1234` to attach to the QEMU debugger port.
+You'll use this `vmlinux` to debug in `gdb`.

-Unfortunately this method means you don't have any debugging symbols.
+Unfortunately simply extracting `vmlinux` means you don't have any debugging symbols.
 Workarounds:
 1. The dirty solution: `cat /proc/kallsyms | grep <symbol>`
 2. The clean solution: Build the kernel with debugging symbols.
 Takes a long time but can be worth it.
 See `/build_kernel.sh`